 Defensively, Dante Booker continued to be a force, tied atop his team for total tackles on the game with 6.5.
 We all know just how physically gifted Booker is and while he added yet another tackle for loss on Friday night, it's starting to look like Booker is putting his tools to full use.
 There's a reason 247Sports has Booker as the number one outside linebacker—we're starting to see why.

 Taking a quick trip to the state up north, our Adam Waters was able to catch up with Damon Webb's mother where we learned the star corner was able to record two touchdowns in Cass Tech's 60-0 win.
 Like last week when Southfield stayed away from Webb most of the game, it was more of the same and this is a trend that should continue throughout the season.
-Damon Webb is a special player and we're lucky to have in the scarlet and grey.
+Damon Webb is a special player and we're lucky to have in the scarlet and gray.

 After a slow game last week, Sam Hubbard came on in a big way in Moeller's throttling of Covington Catholic.
 Like future teammate Dante Booker, Hubbard is blessed by supreme athletic ability and is as physically gifted as any player in the country, with much more room to grow as well.
 Hubbard totaled 11 tackles, with one coming behind the line of scrimmage, and forced a fumble.